- 1 What is Krill Oil?

-In addition, the population is being told to follow healthy habits: like doing exercise regularly, maintaining a balanced weight, quit smoking, not undergoing stress, and the most important point, eating healthy foods that are good for the heart (less fat and trans fat, more fruit, vegetables, cereals, and oily fish, which has Omega-3).
+In addition, the population is being told to follow healthy habits: like doing exercise regularly, maintaining a balanced weight, quit smoking, avoid stress, and the most important point, eating healthy foods that are good for the heart (less fat and trans fat, more fruit, vegetables, cereals, and oily fish, which has Omega-3).

 A dose of 1.0 to 1.5 grams of krill oil daily had more significant effects on LDL cholesterol and triglycerides reduction than a dose three times higher of another fish oil (3 grams a day).
-Higher doses of krill oil reduce triglyceride levels in the blood, which does not happen with other fish oil.
+Higher doses of krill oil reduce triglyceride levels in the blood, which does not happen with other fish oils.